Thado Minbya: Succession struggle

 The 21-year-old king left no heirs.
 His "most beautiful" queen Saw Omma nearly succeeded in seizing the throne with Nga Nu, commander of the Inner Household Guards.
 Chronicles say that Nga Nu won over the queen by saying that he had come to kill the queen on Thado Minbya's orders because the king did not want her to be taken by another man.
 Saw Omma is said to have asked: "Nga Nu, aren't you a man?"
 The duo then decided to seize the throne.
 Nga Nu's men killed off the palace guards and maids, who did not agree with the plan.
 Ultimately they decided to leave for Sagaing, across the Irrawaddy from Ava.
 There, the couple proclaimed themselves king and queen of Sagaing, hoping to revive the old Sagaing Kingdom.

-But ministers intervened and first gave the throne to Gov. Thilawa of Yamethin.
+But ministers intervened and first gave the throne to Governor Thilawa of Yamethin.
 However, Thilawa refused the offer, and suggested Swa Saw Ke, brother-in-law of both Thado Minbya and Thilawa, and brother of Saw Omma.
 Swa, a prince of both Myinsaing and Pagan heritage, accepted the offer, and became king on 5 September 1367.